JosephB1ue/School-Management/README.md

 but ofcourse if you want to create a new record to the admin database, you can always create a new superuser and an admin record.

 # limitation
-The Admin is the only one with the capabiliy to add new students, so the student details must be provided by the admin or student.
+The Admin is the only one with the capabiliy to add new students, so the student details must be provided by the admin or known by the student.